Your healthy twin pregnancy

-If you're pregnant with more than one baby, a healthy lifestyle and diet will help you cope with your pregnancy and give your babies the best start in life.
+If you're pregnant with more than 1 baby, a healthy diet and lifestyle will help you cope with your pregnancy and give your babies the best start in life.

-It's also important to attend all your antenatal appointments so your maternity team can keep a close eye on you and your baby.
+It's also important to attend all your antenatal appointments so your maternity team can keep a close eye on you and your babies.

 Healthy eating with a twin pregnancy

-Expecting two babies doesn't mean you have to eat significantly more than during a single pregnancy.
-However, it's normal to put on more weight than a woman who is only carrying one baby.
+Expecting 2 babies does not mean you have to eat significantly more than during a single pregnancy.

 Staying active with a twin pregnancy

 Gentle exercise will help you tone your muscles and protect you from aches and pains.

 Exercises that will not overstress your joints are recommended, such as swimming, walking, antenatal yoga, pilates and tai chi.